ethereum/consensus-specs/specs/phase1/p2p-das.md

 To achieve quick querying, the query model is changed to *push* the samples to listeners instead, using GossipSub.
 The listeners then randomly rotate their subscriptions to keep queries unpredictable.
-Except for a small subset of subscriptions, which will function as a backbone to keep topics more stable.
+Except for a small subset of subscriptions, which will function as a backbone to keep topics more stable and allow for efficient peer discovery.

 Publishing can utilize the fan-out functionality in GossipSub, and is easier to split between nodes: nodes on the horizontal networks can help by producing the same samples and fan-out publishing to their own peers.

-This push model also helps to obfuscate the original source of a message: the listeners will not have to make individual queries to some identified source.
+This push model also helps to obfuscate the original source of a message: the listeners do not have to make individual queries to some identified source.

 The push model does not aim to serve "historical" queries (anything older than the most recent).
 Historical queries are still required for the unhappy case, where messages are not pushed quick enough,